-Bittboy has officially revealed the Bittboy Pocket Go V2, a new, larger more aggressive handheld that could be one of the best retro handhelds of the year, but the Retro Game 350 is coming out slightly earlier and could cause some serious drops in sales should it not launch soon.
-The Bittboy Pocket Go V2 is set to launch in mid-late October, with a whole bunch of new features, the “Pocket” in its name is slightly misleading as this handheld is a lot bigger than the original Bittboy Pocket Go, so much bigger that they’ve added a 3.5″ screen.
-It’s available here for $59.99.
+Bittboy has officially released the Bittboy Pocket Go V2, a new, larger more aggressive handheld that could be one of the best retro handhelds of the year, but the Retro Game 350 has been out for a couple of months now and has caused some serious drops in Bittboy Pocket Go V2 sales.
+The Bittboy Pocket Go V2 comes with a whole bunch of new features, the “Pocket” in its name is slightly misleading as this handheld is a lot bigger than the original Bittboy Pocket Go, so much bigger that they’ve added a 3.5″ IPS display and a whole new processor.

 How Does It Play?

 The previous Bittboy played emulators well, apart from Playstation ROMS and the lack of N64 emulation was unfortunate.
 If you’re looking for PSP and N64 emulation then we advise checking out the Gameboy 1UP XL, it can play all the ROMS you desire.
 The Bittboy Pocket Go V2 can play a wide number of games, and now, it can even play Playstation 1 ROM’s fairly well.

 The user interface is the same as most Chinese retro handhelds, for example the LDK Game Horizontal and the Retro Game 300, you have your main settings, pre-built games and then your emulators which open up your ROM files.
 The main menu looks a little dull, and there’s no real way to neaten it all up, you just have to deal with it.